symposiumit/Bitcast-Terraform-AWS/README.md

 ## Bitcast GitHub Actions Pipeline

 This repo includes a GitHub Actions workflow (`.github/workflows/bitcast-nitro.yml`) plus container templates under `bitcast-container/` that package the [bitcast-network/bitcast](https://github.com/bitcast-network/bitcast) codebase into a Nitro-ready enclave image.
+The workflow is triggered manually (`workflow_dispatch`) so operators explicitly decide which Bitcast commit and role (validator/miner) is promoted.

-Pipeline highlights:
+### Pipeline flow
-- Clones the upstream Bitcast repo at a chosen ref and copies `bitcast-container/Dockerfile` + `entrypoint.sh` into it.
+1. **Checkout + Source Sync** – Actions checks out this infra repo, then clones `bitcast-network/bitcast` using the `bitcast_ref` input.
+The Dockerfile and entrypoint under `bitcast-container/` are copied into the Bitcast checkout so the build is reproducible from this repo.
-- Installs dependencies, runs the Bitcast test suite, builds a Linux/amd64 container, and pushes it to Amazon ECR.
+2. **Test & Build** – Python 3.10 is configured, Bitcast dependencies are installed, and `pytest -q` is executed.
+Docker Buildx then builds a Linux/amd64 container tagged as `<aws_account>.dkr.ecr.<region>.amazonaws.com/<BITCAST_ECR_REPOSITORY>:<tag>` and pushes it to Amazon ECR.
+The role (validator/miner) is injected via the `BITCAST_ROLE` build arg for the entrypoint script.
-- Uses the public Nitro Enclaves CLI container to convert the image into an EIF artifact and uploads it to an S3 bucket.
+3. **EIF Creation** – The workflow runs the public `aws-nitro-enclaves/cli` container to convert the pushed image into an EIF named `bitcast-<role>-<tag>.eif`, which is uploaded to `s3://<BITCAST_ENCLAVE_BUCKET>/<BITCAST_ENCLAVE_PREFIX>/`.
-- Invokes AWS Systems Manager to pull the EIF onto the Nitro parent instances created by this Terraform stack and restarts the enclave with the requested CPU/memory/cid.
+4. **Deployment to Nitro Parents** – Using AWS Systems Manager, the workflow downloads the EIF to each Nitro parent (IDs provided in `NITRO_PARENT_INSTANCE_IDS`), stores it under `/opt/bitcast/enclaves/`, and restarts the enclave with the requested CPU/memory/CID values.

+Artifacts produced:
+- **Container images** live in the Amazon ECR repository defined by `BITCAST_ECR_REPOSITORY` (default `bitcast-nitro`).
+Apply lifecycle policies there to control retention.
+- **EIF binaries** are stored in the S3 bucket/prefix defined by `BITCAST_ENCLAVE_BUCKET` and `BITCAST_ENCLAVE_PREFIX` (defaults `bitcast-nitro-enclaves/eif`).
+Bucket versioning can be used for recovery.

 ### Required secrets & variables